qasimk02/Qspider/README.md

 1. git pull origin master

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to My Portfolio, please follow these steps:
+If you'd like to contribute to this repository, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b my-feature`
 3. Commit your changes: `git commit -m 'Add some feature'`